lucky521/Pig-Hate-Angry-Bird/README.md

 This game is writtern by Python base on Pyglet.
-To learn more about Pyglet， you can refer to the http://www.pyglet.org/
+To learn more about Pyglet， you can refer to http://www.pyglet.org/